On network coding for acyclic networks with delays: Relationship between the minimum field size problem for and

 \end{example}

-In the remainder of this section, we show that there exist several networks for which a binary field is sufficient for constructing a feasible network code.
+In the remainder of this section, we show that there exist several occasions in which a binary field is sufficient for constructing feasible network codes for unit delay networks, irrespective of the field size required for their instantaneous counterparts.
 We concentrate only on the single-source multicast case.
 As the results in this section are all centered on the deterministic version of the \textit{Linear Information Flow} (LIF) algorithm in \cite{JSCEEJT}, we briefly discuss the terminology and lemmas related to the LIF algorithm before proving our results.